developer239/robot-cpp/README.md

 }
 ```

-## Record and Replay Keybaord and Mouse Actions
+## Record and Replay Keyboard and Mouse Actions

 **Note:** It seems that recorded mouse position is slightly shifted on Windows.